Mass customization: how to satisfy more of your customers

-Mass customization is the practice of creating products which satisfy the needs of individual customers as best you can without compromising your business.
+Mass customization is the practice of creating products that satisfy the needs of individual customers as best you can without compromising your business.

-You can customize the packaging, marketing, cosmetics, or even just create a product which inherently adapts to its environment.
+You can customize the packaging, marketing, and cosmetics, or even just create a product that inherently adapts to its environment.

 All of which contribute to making a product feel more personal to customers.

 So, let’s dive into mass customization and figure out which approach is best for you and your customers.

 What is the goal for mass customization?

 Well, first thing is to note is that this is not about making tailor-made products.
 Mass customization is about offering products which are customized for customers but not necessarily redesigned for them.

 That’s because the products still need to be able to be made at a lower manufacturing cost so they are viable to be made on scale.